kcalliga/sample-use-cases/all-in-one/README.md

 A network-toolbox pod which will allow various tenants to run their tests.
 Some tools that this has is ping, curl, nslookup, etc

-A userquota that gets applied to only allow a user to create two projects/namespaces
+A userquota that gets applied to only allow a user to create two projects/namespaces (work in progress)

 The projects/namespaces that get created right now are as follows: